 Chinese painting -and calligraphy- distinguishes themselves from other cultures' arts by their emphasis on motion, and change with dynamic life; in other words, the determination of theme and design is a particular aspect of Chinese pictorial art.
 This method which emphasizes a high concentration of the contents and the artistic design offer more significant works.

 The significance of brush and ink is another particular aspect.
 Indeed, a Chinese painting consists essentially of diverse lines which translate the feelings of the author.

-But this white and these few features provide vivacious images and confer more meaning to the subject.
-These spaces left deliberately in white figure in a way a picture in the picture.
-They contribute to obtain the whole effect of the work.
+But these white and these few features provide vivacious images and confer more meaning to the subject.
+These spaces left deliberately in the white figures in a way a picture in the picture.
+They contribute to obtaining the whole effect of the work.

-The integration of poetic inscriptions written in a decorative hand with elegance, calligraphy and seals is also another particular aspect of the Chinese painting.
+The integration of poetic inscriptions written in a decorative hand with elegance, calligraphy, and seals is also another particular aspect of Chinese painting.
 Seals decorate and balance the painting; it’s an input to a higher degree of expression.